panchuanbo/sc2/README.md

 # sc2 ai
-stanford cs221 + 229 final project
+stanford cs221 + 229 final project by @panchuanbo and @jjbarratt

 The code is extremely messy (alas, final project code).
 Might get around to cleaning it up but for the meantime:
 * Everything in the Replay folder is for CS 229 (Supervised Learning)